Part 13 of 12 in the Engineer’s Interpretability Sequence.

 I think that Anthropic’s new SAE work has continued to be like lots of prior high-profile work on mechanistic interpretability – it has focused on presenting illustrative examples, streetlight demos, and cherry-picked proofs of concept.
 This is useful for science, but it does not yet show that SAEs are helpful and competitive for diagnostic and debugging tasks that could improve AI safety

-The way that Anthropic presents its interpretability work has real-world consequences.
-For example, it led to this viral claim that interpretability will be solved and that we are bound for safe models.
+The way that Anthropic and its employees present their interpretability work has real-world consequences.
+For example, it directly led to this viral claim that interpretability will be solved and that we are bound for safe models.
 It also seems to have led to at least one claim in a policy memo that advocates of AI safety are being silly because mechanistic interpretability was solved.
 Meanwhile today, it seems that Anthropic orchestrated a New York Times article to be released alongside the paper, claiming to the public that exciting progress has been made (although the article also made helpful critical commentary on limitations!).

 I know that members of the Anthropic interpretability team have been aware of this critique.
 Meanwhile, Anthropic and its employees consistently affirm that their work is motivated by safety in the real world.
 But is it?
 I am starting to wonder about the extent to which the interpretability team’s current agenda is better explained by practical safety work versus doing sophistical safety washing to score points in social medianews, and government

 Thanks to Ryan Greenblatt and Buck Shlegris.
-I did not consult with them on this post, but they pointed out some useful things in a Slack thread that I put in here.
+I did not consult with them on this post, but they pointed out some useful things in a Slack thread that helped me write this.

 New Comment